-And with agreements such as the General Agreement on Tariffs and Trade ("GATT") and the North American Free Trade Agreement ("NAFTA"), nations have taken steps toward removing traditional, government-imposed barriers to international trade such as tariffs, import quotas, and domestic product subsidies.
-These changes will benefit consumers by ensuring lower prices and a greater selection of goods and services.
+With agreements such as the General Agreement on Tariffs and Trade ("GATT") and the North American Free Trade Agreement ("NAFTA"), nations have made strides toward removing traditional, government-imposed barriers to international trade such as tariffs, import quotas, and domestic product subsidies.
+These changes will benefit consumers through lower prices and a greater selection of goods and services.
 And certainly manufacturing firms have the potential to expand their markets to reach consumers they could not reach before.

+At the same time, private anticompetitive behavior has come into focus as an appropriate subject for multilateral discussions and, possibly, some type of multilateral agreement on enforcement and rules and procedures.
+Most people would agree that a multilateral agreement on a comprehensive antitrust code, enforced by the World Trade Organization ("WTO"), is a long way off -- even if it were a desirable goal.
 As international business transactions come under scrutiny by multiple antitrust authorities, it is in the interests of business and consumers alike that these authorities cooperate with one another, coordinate their enforcement efforts where possible, and strive to achieve consistent results in enforcement.
-Happily, there is evidence of a willingness among the U.S. and its major trading partners to cooperate, and the result has been some convergence in the way different nations assess the competitive effects of international business transactions.
+Happily, there is evidence of a willingness among the U.S. and its major trading partners to cooperate, which has resulted in some convergence in the way different nations assess the competitive effects of international business transactions.

 The FTC and the EC both took a global view of this transaction, with their investigative staffs continuously sharing views on market definition, competitive effects, and potential remedies.
-And the FTC staff responded to EC questions about U.S. law on jurisdiction, parent/subsidiary relations, contract rights, and intellectual property rights.
+FTC staff also responded to EC questions about U.S. law on jurisdiction, parent/subsidiary relations, contract rights, and intellectual property rights.

 B. Pharmaceutical Industry Mergers